HackYourFutureBelgium/sql-database/week1/README.md

 - `AND` and `OR` combines multiple conditions.
 - `ORDER BY` sorts the result.
 - `LIMIT` specifies the maximum number of rows that the query will return.
+- `JOIN` will combine rows from different tables if the join condition is true.

 Feel free to experiment a bit more with the `world` database before moving on!